khoatran02/Ontology-COKB-Biomedical-Code-Mapping/README.md

 # OntologyRAG Prototype

-This repository contains the materials for our OntologyRAG prototype - a customised ontology-enhanced retrieval-augmented genera-tion pipeline that leverages the in-context reasoning capabilities of off-the-shelf LLMs by infusing ontology knowledge graphs to enable coding experts executing better and faster code mapping.
+This repository contains the materials for our OntologyRAG prototype - a customised ontology-enhanced retrieval-augmented generation pipeline that leverages the in-context reasoning capabilities of off-the-shelf LLMs by infusing ontology knowledge graphs to enable coding experts executing better and faster code mapping.

+Full paper describing the pipeline _OntologyRAG: Better and Faster Biomedical Code Mapping with Retrieval-Augmented Generation (RAG) Leveraging Ontology Knowledge Graphs and Large Language Models_ can be accessed [here](https://arxiv.org/abs/2502.18992).

 ## Pre-requisites